alexandreborges/malwoverview/README.md

 ----------------------------------------------------

 Malwoverview has been written to produce outputs to dark background terminal.
-However, there's the -o option, which changes and adapts output's colors to light background.
+However, there's the -o 0 option, which changes and adapts output's colors to light background.

 -----------------------------------------------------

-On Linux systems, create the .malwapi.conf file within /home/\[username\] directory (Linux home user directory -- /home/[username] or /root).
+On Linux and MacOS systems, create the .malwapi.conf file within /home/\[username\] directory (Linux home user directory -- /home/[username] or /root).

-Just in case you install it on Windows systems, you should create the .malwapi.conf file in the C:\Users\\[username\] directory (Windows home user directory).

 To check the installation, execute: